Berg0162/S3-Switch/README.md

 |RxD |Tx|Yellow|
 |Gnd |Gnd|Black|

-## 2.5 Entering the SSID and Pasword of your local WiFi network
+## 2.5 Entering the SSID and Password of your local WiFi network
 The <b>Sonoff S3-Switch</b> supports Access Point mode (at startup) that allows you to use the S3-Switch to create a temporary WiFi network to connect.
 This is similar to WiFi connection sharing available on phones (a.k.a. hotspot).
 As with phones, the operation of a WiFi router is simulated: this is known as a Soft AP (for “software” WiFi access point).
 With Access Point mode one creates a private WiFi local area network wholly isolated from others.
 At startup the S3-Switch checks for a <b>valid</b> SSID and Passphrase to connect to your local WiFi network.
 If this check fails the S3-Switch starts Access Point mode to allow you to enter the credentials of the WiFi router of your choice and allows the Sonoff S3-Switch to connect to the local WiFi network.
 Most connected objects use this principle to connect to the home WiFi.
 After the valid SSID and Passphrase is checked this information is stored persistently and the S3-Switch will use these data, the next time it is powered or reset.
 Entering the SSID info is a one-time user action!